pvdz/bestchessline/PROMPT.md

 5. **Tree Digger**: Recursive analysis with user-defined white moves provides deep position understanding
 6. **TypeScript Compilation**: The human handles watch mode and notifies of compilation errors
 7. **Memory Management**: Clean up event listeners, DOM elements, and avoid circular references
+8. **Modular Architecture**: The application has been refactored into focused utility modules for better maintainability

 The application provides a comprehensive chess analysis platform with advanced move validation, interactive navigation, enhanced notation display, color-coded analysis arrows, real-time status updates, and deep position analysis through the tree digger.
 The modular architecture allows for easy extension and enhancement of features.